hoshikawa2/fn_stream_blog/README.md

 ## Pre-Requisites

+- VNC, Subnet(s) and all Securities configured for bucket, function and streaming
+- IAM User configured properly to manage buckets, events, function and streaming

 ## Task 1 - Create the OCI Streaming Instance

 Oracle Cloud Streaming is a Kafka like managed streaming service.
 You can develop applications using the Kafka APIs and common SDKs in the market.